 Associations of Masons existed in England, and in Europe generally as soon as the Christian Religion became powerful and raised stately houses for worship and for religious associations.
 These were chiefly for the regulation of the trade in general and wages in particular.
-These form the original of what are now called Freemasons. these were really a trade society, such as those of various trades now existing; and as Masonry then formed the principal trade, the Masons became a formidable body; at one time menaced by Acts of Parliament, even with death for their combinations; at another caressed It is very probable, and receiving Charters from the Monarch. though we have no confirmation of the fact recorded, that the existence of Masons, as a secret Association, followed the Acts of Parliament, which forbad them to refuse to work for stated wages, and which made the refusal, and any combination to raise their wages, a capital offence.
+These form the original of what are now called Freemasons. \mathbf{But} these were really a trade society, such as those of various trades now existing; and as Masonry then formed the principal trade, the Masons became a formidable body; at one time menaced by Acts of Parliament, even with death for their combinations; at another caressed and receiving Charters from the Monarch.
+It is very probable, though we have no confirmation of the fact recorded, that the existence of Masons, as a secret Association, followed the Acts of Parliament, which forbad them to refuse to work for stated wages, and which made the refusal, and any combination to raise their wages, a capital offence.
 Here was a stimulus for secret association.
 Here was reason for all that secrecy of proceeding which now forms but a disgraceful mummery with those called Freemasons.
 It is known, that these secret associations of Masons triumphed over the laws which were enacted against them and that triumph might have stimulated the perpetuity of the secret association of free and accepted Masons.
 But there is nothing to justify the existance of the foolery of modern Masonic associations.

-But twelve years later his views were definitely modified:-(1836.
-Part II., page vii.)

-Such also is Masonry.
-To follow the ritual and routine of all the degrees, to have the language in memory, and to be able from memory, to practise all the required steps, positions, grips or motions, just amounts to nothing at all, in the making of a true mason.
+But twelve years later his views were definitely modified :---- just amounts to nothing at all, in the making of a true mason.
 As with the Bible, the spirit or revelation of the allegory of Masonry is required, both as knowledge and practice, to make out the character of a real Mason.
 A true mason is the same character as a true Christian.
 That character is formed by the acquisition of all possible knowledge, with the benevolent desire of extending it among the whole human race; that recognises in every man a brother who has need of every other man's good will and assistance.
 We have now among those who claim the distinction, neither practical Masons nor practical Christians.
 All are misled with the delusions of the letter, ritual or ceremony; none understand the spirit or revelation of the allegory.